-For almost six decades, renowned British sports writer Colin Hart has covered the good, the great, and not so great of sporting events across the world.
-And back in October of 1974 he witnessed a spectacle unlike any other.
+For over six decades, renowned British sports writer Colin Hart has covered the good, the great, and not so great of sporting events across the world.
+And back in October of 1974 he witnessed first-hand an historic spectacle unlike any other.

 “I used to chain smoke,” said Hart picking up the story.
 “And Bill arranged for the British media to talk with Foreman poolside at this hotel in Caracas.
 Hugh McIlvanney was there, Frank McGee, Alan Hubbard, myself, Kenny Jones.
 Just the Brits.
 So I was standing at the pool smoking and George came along after keeping us waiting for who knows how long.
 And in those days his uniform was a pair of dungarees and he had this big afro haircut and his massive body and all his muscles, you didn’t see anything bigger.